Your Java’s Partner in Crime: The Best Coconut Milk for Coffee [2020 Update]

 Most brands will add other ingredients to your coconut milk.
 This can be done for a number of reasons, including prolonging the lifespan of the milk.
 Here are the ones you should be aware of:

-- Gums: most brands will use plant-based gums that act as emulsifiers and stabilizers for the coconut milk.
+- Gums: most companies will use plant-based gums that act as emulsifiers and stabilizers for the coconut milk.

 - Carrageenan: this is a rather controversial ingredient found in coconut milk.
 Although it is used in many brands, it has also been linked to digestive issues.
 Thus, if you have any concerns you may want to stay away from this component.